frankc60/hello-world/README.md

 7. check app is running in background: sudo docker ps (to get the containerID) sudo docker logs <containerID>
 8. if you need to go into container: sudo docker exec -it <containerID> /bin/bash
 9. access from cmdline:
     curl http://localhost:8080

 --Put into Kubernetes--
-1. create a pod.yaml file
+1.create a pod.yaml file

-2. create a service.yaml file
+2.create a service.yaml file

 > kubectl create -f pod.yaml
 > kubectl get pods
 > kubectl create -f service.yaml
 > kubectl get svc

-3. Delete the POD:
+3.Delete the POD:

 > kubectl delete pod hello-world

-4. update deployment.yaml, and create that instead of the pod.yaml.
+4.update deployment.yaml, and create that instead of the pod.yaml.

 *To update the docker tag version. make change n the pod.yaml or deployment.yaml file.

 -----------------------------------------